JoacimLord/The-Luna-Framework/README.md

 # How to get started

-Simply clone or download the project.
+Simply clone, fork or download the project.
 Run the Setup.bat file to generate your solution.
 The only file that you need to include is the "Luna.h" header file and the <imgui/imgui.h> file.
 Feel free to use the Sandbox project as your starting point.